This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Traditionally thought of in the Least Concern category, however new research suggests that it may be similar to a dye which causes cancer.
+Previously thought of in the Lower Concern category, however new research suggests that it may be similar to a dye which causes cancer.

 Monona Rossol’s writing about pigments and artist safety available on request here notes that this pigment has a similarity to dyes that cause cancer.
 Additionally it may metabolize to a carcinogen, and cause something called methemoglobenemia as well as other problems-- see her research for more.
 Treat all pigments and paints with studio safety protocols.